Pick up these items for your next trip, and every single one thereafter.

 Forah Sunscreen and Face Oil

 Sun protection is key year-round, and it’s ultra-important to make sure to use reef-safe sunscreen that protects the ocean from harmful chemicals.
-B.C-based Forah makes excellent everyday mineral SPF, as well as cleansing oil and serum that rehydrate the skin after a day of traveling or splashing in the water.
+B.C.-based Forah makes an excellent everyday mineral SPF, as well as a cleansing oil and serum that rehydrates the skin after a day of traveling or splashing in the water.

 Forah Everyday Mineral Sunscreen SPF 30, $55